bivex/git-calver/README.md

 - creates a release commit
 - creates an annotated tag
 - optionally pushes the current branch and reachable tags

+If there are no unreleased commits and no explicit bump type is given, it exits without creating a new release.

 Examples: